YaleOpenLab/create-openx-app/.template/rpc/README.md

 # Package RPC

-The rpc package contains API routes that are served when the opensolar platform is run
+The rpc package contains API routes that are served when the platform is run

-## Documentation

-API Documentation is provided via slate and can be accessed over at https://github.com/YaleOpenLab/openx-apidocs